 RIT uses the radioactive metal to Yttrium-90, which delivers higher levels of local radiation to the tumor.
 The radiolabeled MAb is administered through a vein and then circulates through the body to the surface of tumor cells.
 The tumor cells are destroyed by the radiation given off from the localized radiolabeled MAbs.

-Three different antibodies are being used in our current clinical trials.
+Three different antibodies are being used in our current radiation oncology clinical trials.
 One binds carcinoembryonic antigen (CEA), a tumor antigen found in certain patients with breast, colon, lung, thyroid and ovarian cancers.
 The second antibody binds to CD20, an antigen found on the surface of certain lymphomas.
 The third antibody binds to HER2 (human epidermal growth factor receptor 2) which is overexpressed in approximately 25% of breast cancer patients.

 Currently, ongoing clinical trials are investigating the potential utility of genetically engineered, high affinity, radiolabeled monoclonal antibodies to detect and treat disease in patients with colon, lung, breast, and thyroid,as well as leukemias and lymphomas.
 These trials are evaluating strategies to further improve the therapeutic index of this treatment modality through the addition of chemotherapy agents or through stem cell transplantation.

 There has been significant progress made in the treatment of lymphomas and leukemias with radioimmunotherapy.
 These malignancies are sensitive to radiation and therefore are ideal targets for this form of therapy.
 Within the next few years, radioimmunotherapy will soon become part of the standard therapies offered to these patients.
 Investigators are actively evaluating the use of radioimmunotherapy in patients undergoing bone marrow transplantation, to determine whether this form of radiation can complement and/or replace traditional forms of radiation in these patients.